Cooking with Garlic53

-Here are some of our favorite ways to spice up our dishes with garlic:
+Here are some of our favorite ways to spice up dishes with dehydrated garlic:

-- Garlic Salt: The combination of pungent granulated garlic and sweet roasted garlic is the secret ingredient that creates the perfect garlic flavor in this salt blend.
-Layering these two different garlics makes a noticeable difference and is why people get hooked on our Garlic Salt.
+Garlic Salt: The combination of pungent granulated garlic and sweet roasted garlic is the secret ingredient that creates the perfect garlic flavor in this salt blend.
+Layering these two different garlics makes a noticeable difference and it’s why people get hooked on our Garlic Salt.

-- Santa Maria Sea Salted BBQ Rub: This blend highlights the depth of flavor you can achieve with a combination of two types of garlic.
-The coarse salt and minced garlic form a nice crust for grilling, while the granulated garlic, black pepper, and parsley create flavor.
-Gourmet Santa Maria is really an all-purpose blend for garlic and salt lovers.
+We also have a number of garlic-heavy spice blends.
+For example, Hidden Cove Lemon Garlic Blend has quickly becomes a go-to favorite for customers who appreciate the bright burst of flavor from lemon and ginger.
+Santa Maria Sea Salted BBQ Rub highlights the depth of flavor you can achieve with a combination of two types of garlic.
+The coarse salt and minced garlic forms a nice crust for grilling, while the granulated garlic, black pepper, and parsley build flavor.

-- Classic BBQ Rubs: Onion and garlic are a classic combination and form the base for many seasonings, not the least of which are barbeque blends.
-From our Native Texan BBQ Rub to Team Sweet Mama’s Kansas City Style Rub to Memphis BBQ Rub, the combination of onion and garlic create a flavor foundation that can carry everything from paprika to cayenne and coriander to cumin.
+Onion and garlic are a classic combination and form the base for many seasonings, not the least of which are barbeque blends.
+From our Native Texan BBQ Rub to TSM Kansas City BBQ Rub and Memphis BBQ Rub, the combination of onion and garlic create a flavor foundation that can carry everything from paprika to cayenne and coriander to cumin.